 Professionals of all levels, who need to effectively engage and influence others in order to achieve personal, team or organizational goals.

 Become a more effective manager and leader by:

-Influencing Without Authority program will take you through a step-by-step process to make the most of your communication opportunities.
+Influencing in a Cross-Functional Organization program will take you through a step-by-step process to make the most of your communication opportunities.
 Through a series of in-class exercises, you will learn how to effectively structure your communication for maximum clarity and impact, and to adjust your delivery style for greater credibility, enhanced self-confidence, and overall improved results.
 This dynamic one day workshop covers:

 “I have never been so engaged in a training program!
 I am going to suggest this program to use at my agency’s retreat.
 The facilitators were fantastic!
 Everyone at all levels of my organization can benefit from this course.”

 “With the negotiation techniques I learned in this program, I will be better equipped to handle conflicts.
 Overall, I think this program will definitely help me be a better manager, which will ultimately result in a stronger more effective team.”

 “The facilitators made the learning experience a positive one.
 They helped understand problematic relationships and how to transform them.
 I highly recommend this course.”